team-alembic/ash_authentication_phoenix/documentation/tutorials/getting-started-with-ash-authentication-phoenix.md

 ## Create an Accounts API

 We need to create an `Accounts` API in our application to provide a `User` and a `Token` resource.
-For that we create a couple of new files and one new directory.
+Strictly speaking we don't need the `Token` resource for the login with a password.
+But we'll need it later (e.g. for the password reset) so we just create it now while we are here.

 At the end we should have the following directory structure:

 ```bash
 lib/example